RESTFul APIs: Security Tips

 You have to carefully manage the information given to the user so that it can successfully do his job and deter the hacking process.

-Configure the system so that you can hide information about the operating system, programming language, framework, etc.
+Configure the system so that you can hide information about the operating system, the programming language, the used framework, etc.

 Presence and length.
 The text input should exist and should have some minimum and maximum values.